Tips to Speed Seed Germination for Your Garden

 However, if you really want the quickest, most reliable germination, it’s best to start with fresh seeds packed for the current season.
 To reduce waste and expense, only order as many seeds as you can use in one year.
 If you only need a partial package, try sharing with friends.
-If you wish to save leftover seeds for the following year, make sure you store them properly and use them up as quickly as possible.
+If you wish to save leftover seeds for the following year, store them properly and use them as quickly as possible.
 Try testing the germination rate (instructions included in the Survival Seed Bank post) and order a new packet if they don’t germinate well.

 Soak Seeds Overnight Before Planting

 Some seeds really do best if you soak them for a few hours or overnight before planting them.
 Beans, peas, and corn seeds like a warm soak to rehydrate and get them off to a good start.
 Just make sure you don’t leave them in water too long or they may begin to germinate and then rot in overly wet conditions.